chonthu/rtail/README.md

 	rtail "root@webserver[1-5].myserver.com:/var/log/httpd/error_log"

 ### Custom aliases & commands
-create a rtail.yml fil ein your working directory or in your home folder
+create a rtail.yml file in your working directory or in your home folder

+or use the built in shortcut `rtail init`

 	---
 	aliases: